VeranWerewolf/news-genai-solution/README.md

 - ollama: The Ollama service running the Llama3 model locally
 - app: The FastAPI application for news extraction and analysis
 - vector-db: Qdrant vector database for semantic search
-- postgres-db: PostgreSQL database for metadata storage
-- ui: The user interface (optional)
+- ui: The user interface

 ### 4. Access the services
 - API: http://localhost:8000